• Increase Font

 How to become an examiner

-• be registered as an auditor under part 9.2 of the Corporations Act 2001 (Cth), and
+• persons registered as auditors under Part 9.2 of the Corporations Act;

-• have successfully completed an education course required by the Law Society Council.
+• have successfully completed a course of education approved by the Legal Services Council.